 The Parent & Tots program teaches parents (who must be at least intermediate-level skiers) how to ski safely with their 4-year-old children, while the children learn to ski; available Wednesday mornings, weekends, and holidays (registration required).
 Skiing and snowboarding lessons for kids as young as 5, as well as adaptive lessons for children with special needs.
 Ski racing program for ages 6-14.
 Connecticut fourth-graders get three free lift tickets ($10 processing fee).
-Discounted tickets for beginners; free for kids with the purchase of an accompanying adult ticket.
+Discounted tickets for beginners; free lift tickets for children ages 5 and younger (with purchase of accompanying adult ticket).

 396 Mount Vernon Road, Plantsville